 I met Ed shortly after he moved to Miami from New York.
 His family had the bad luck of moving to the 305 during the week of Hurricane Andrew.

-He and I bonded over our love of movies, in particular Army of Darkness.
+He and I bonded over our love of movies, notably Army of Darkness.
 This guy is my bro, which means we always have each other’s backs when it counts.

 Where does Gerther come from?
 Well….um…Ed nicknamed himself that in reference…to the…um…the thickness of his package.
 Exactly.

 John Colella is another Best Buy connection.
 We worked together briefly.
-John and I wouldn’t become close friends until 2007 when my boss was at the MetroPCS store in Coral Gables.
+John and I wouldn’t become close friends until 2007 when he was my boss at the MetroPCS store in Coral Gables.

-He and I would shoot around ideas about Burger Beast back then during downtimes.
+He and I would share ideas about Burger Beast during downtimes.
 A few months after I launched the blog, he and fellow Miami Meat Machine member Isaac visited Atlanta as part of the first Burger Beast road trip out of Florida.

 John is the older brother I wish I had growing up.